|

 purposes and with different restrictions.
 You must carefully

-determine how the template can be used.
-Most licenses allow
+to determine how the template can be used.
+Most licenses

-templates to be modified and customized.
-Some licenses stipulate
+allow templates to be modified and customized.
+Some

-allow webmasters to focus on the proprietary content development,
+of web templates allow webmasters to focus on the proprietary

 About the Author: